AlexBlandin/GreenbookClub/problems.md

 it!
 Let's introduce Stalin Sort:

 1. You have an array of random positive integers.
-2. In this array, if a number is "out of order" it shall be deleted (killed).
+2. In this array, if a number is "out of order" it shall be killed.
 3. At the end of the algorithm, all numbers should appear consecutively with any open spaces appearing at the end of the array.

 What's the fast implementation of Stalin Sort? **Automatic weapons are not allowed and since cloning technology is not available, you must perform it in-place.
-Stalin is merciful, and allows you to place a tombstone value of `-1` for each dead number.**
+Stalin is merciful, and allows you to place a tombstone value of `-1` for each dead number.
+Tombstones let you know a number was killed.**

     Input:  [4, 17, 5, 6, 12, 1, 9]
     Output: [4, 5, 6, 9, -1, -1, -1]